 This is a sponsored post from Jama Software.
 Written by Nikhil Rai.
 Complexity Necessitates Traceability Today, when systems engineers develop complex systems and products, the concept of utilizing systems thinking […]

 Tag Archives | engineering

 Artificial Intelligence (AI) continues to make headlines as the technology is further developed.
-Not only is AI impacting people’s everyday lives at home through virtual assistants and online shopping recommendations, it is also a tool that can benefit the workplace.
-One of the main advantages is using machine learning technology to gather data.
-This type […]
+Not only is AI impacting people’s everyday lives at home through virtual assistants and online shopping recommendations, […]

 Security company Suprema recently discovered that its biometric security system is unencrypted and open to the public.
-This means millions of users’ personal information are easy targets for cyber attacks.
-Security researchers working with a virtual private networks service company, vpnmentor, analyzed Suprema’s system.
-They were shocked at the amount of open data that they […]
+This means millions of users’ personal information are easy targets for cyber attacks. […]

 University faculty face ever-increasing demands to differentiate instruction address diverse student learning styles while creating an active instructional experience.

 How can you adapt your existing curriculum to meet the changing needs of students while maintaining instructional integrity?